 Throughout this series of articles, I keep throwing out my saying which is, “The only best sex is protected sex”, this is my personal way of getting the message across to you to use a condom, lots of you do follow this message and I thank you wholeheartedly for making this choice, but have you ever thought that sometimes your condom barrier could let you down?

 Yes, it does happen, so today we are going to have a look at this.

-Most good quality and effective condoms are made by using a latex material, however some people can show an allergic reaction which can in some cases cause a topical rash or even loss of life.
-There are now makes on the market that do not contain any of this latex material.
+Most good quality and effective condoms are made by using a latex material, however, some people can show an allergic reaction which can in some cases cause a topical rash or even loss of life.
+There are now makes on the market that does not contain any of this latex material.
 The main alternative is one which is called polyisoprene which is a good match to latex but it has the actual proteins removed which are known to cause the allergic reactions in the first place.
-You should however note if using this type of condom that you should thoroughly check each one prior to use to make sure that it is completely intact and has no areas which could compromise your barrier in any way.
+You should, however, note if using this type of condom that you should thoroughly check each one prior to use to make sure that it is completely intact and has no areas which could compromise your barrier in any way.

 If after having sexual relations and you do realize that there has been an incident to the condom barrier that you used it is prudent that you both do either go to your relative doctor’s surgery or sexual health clinic to get tested just in case.
 And I would also advise the woman to maybe take the morning after pill just as a precaution in case of any leakage of sperm.
 Doing this shows that you are actively making sure that you will not have an unwanted pregnancy and also that you have a clean bill of sexual health.